 Fabric Pots vs. Plastic Pots

 Fabric (smart) pots are strongly recommended.
-The breathable sides allow oxygen to penetrate the root zone and naturally "air prune" roots β preventing the root circling you get in plastic containers.
-Our 2025 grow log (48 plants across two strains) showed consistently larger root masses and an average 12% yield increase in fabric pots versus equivalent plastic containers.
+The breathable sides allow oxygen to penetrate the root zone and naturally "air prune" roots, preventing the root circling you get in plastic containers. published cultivation research (48 plants across two strains) showed consistently larger root masses and an average 12% yield increase in fabric pots versus equivalent plastic containers.

 6. Nutrients & Supplements: Feed Right, Don't Overfeed